 About

-Anya Kotler delves into personal experiences, desires and fears, reinterpretations of biblical narratives, myths and archetypal themes, to create works that range from large wall installations, to small and intimate objects.
-She works in a variety of materials, focusing mainly on paintings on carved and shaped panels, and drawings on paper mache.
-Her practice spans flat works on paper, and various experiments in bas-relief and sculpture in the round, often blurring the lines between these distinctions.
-The works transgress their boundaries, stretching the distinction between frame, image and object.
-They often carry an inner space locked within the piece - something inaccessible, a secret.
-She pushes her imagery to become present in the world of surface, volume, and mass, by letting the materials and forms weave between illusion and corporeality in ways that create new meaning.
+I am very interested in the interplay between the various spatial realities inherent in painting, sculpture, and bas relief, often blurring the lines between these distinctions.
+The works transgress their boundaries, narrowing the separation between frame, image, and object.
+They often carry an inner space locked within the piece - an inaccessible dimension.
+I push my imagery to become present in the world of surface, volume, and mass by letting the materials weave between illusion and corporeality in ways that create new meaning.